 - Display options for your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. by adding a shortcode

 - Styling options (display image on top, bottom, or side of the testimonial, display testimonials in a speech bubble, customized font and background colors, font types and more.

 To learn how to add testimonials in WordPress, see the tutorial below:

-Client testimonials and user reviews are powerful sources of content that help your business add credibility, build authority, improve online reputation, and grow your sales funnel.
-Always ask for feedback, reviews, and testimonials from existing customers or clients, and publish positive content about your business on your website.
+Customer reviews and client testimonials are great sources of content that help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
+Always ask for feedback, reviews, and testimonials from your clients, and start publishing these on your website.

 - Ecommerce Consumer Reviews: Why You Need Them And How To Use Them

 - 5 Tips For Knockout Testimonials

 - 7 Simple But Powerful Customer Testimonial Examples You Can Steal

 - Your 5-Minute Guide To Writing an Amazing LinkedIn Recommendation

 - How To Get Great LinkedIn Recommendations